manu2194/GELMS/README.md

 ## Implementation
 The backend is powered by the MVC framwork, Django written in Python.
 ## Working Prototype
-This project is meant to be a prototype of a learning management system and is result of applying software design principles and full-stack development skills for a practical example.
+This project is meant to be a prototype of a learning management system and is a result of applying software design principles and full-stack development skills for a practical example.
 The working/hosted project is hosted on the cloud service [*pythonanywhere*](gelms.pythonanywhere.com).